 Who should not attend the Visual Thinking Bootcamps?

 - If you want to strengthen your facilitation skills, get live-practice, and learn to map which activities and exercises to lead for various types of problems and groups, this is not the workshop for you.

 - If you want to become a Design Thinker and learn how to shape user insights into testable prototypes, this is not the workshop for you.
 Learn more about the differences between Visual Thinking vs. Design Thinking.

 - If you are a visual facilitator who wants to practice live graphic capture by recording dialogue in real-time and improving your hand lettering for presentations, this is not the workshop for you.

-- If you attended the Visual Thinking Workshops in September, 2017 and don’t want to repeat the course, this is not the workshop for you.
+- If you’ve already attended a prior Visual Thinking Bootcamp and don’t want to repeat the course, this is not the workshop for you.

 What kind of skills can you expect to learn?

-- 101 Workshop Skills: The Foundations of Visual Thinking
+- 101 Bootcamp Skills: The Foundations of Visual Thinking

 - Understand the visual alphabet and build your visual vocabulary